webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 * Improve error pages
 ** When backend server crash, before Fastly marks the backend "unhealthy", send link to status page (see [http://www.webplatformstaging.org/errors/503.html static version])

-* Upgraded to latest Ubuntu 14.04 LTS version, and their configured services for each VM types;
+* '''Upgrade to latest Ubuntu 14.04 LTS version''', and their configured services for each VM types;
 ** notes
 ** bots
 ** db